 Do you want to learn Arabic with a refugee in Bristol?

 Please note!
 Most of our tutors have arrived in the UK in the last year.
-They have varying levels of English and do not have previous experience of tutoring in the UK.
-However, they are very keen to spread their expert knowledge of spoken Arabic and we feel sure they will manage well.
-We ask for your active participation as learners to make the classes a success!
+They have varying levels of English and may not have previous experience of tutoring.
+We are sure they will manage well and ask for your active participation as learners to make the classes a success!

 If you are a native Arabic speaker and recent refugee and you are interested in teaching Arabic as part of this project, please get in touch with Rose Codner on the email address above, or via the contact form found at https://www.bridgesforcommunities.com/contact-us. نحن في انتظارك!